ozyinc/website/content/cv.en.md

 {{< cv/collapse title="Computer Organization (CENG331)" >}}
    This course has been a very delightful one to learn, considering that it was the second step in understanding how computers function internally (after Logic Design).
 Starting from basic addition to details on CPU functionality and caches.

-   The homeworks given for this course have been some of the many creative homeworks that I have seen in my academical career, reading a binary program to defuse a bomb, hacking a binary using buffer overflow and return oriented programming, optimizing matrix multiplication to use available caches and increase it's speed at least 4 times.
+   The homework given for this course have featured some of the many creative tasks that I have seen in my academical career, reading a binary program to defuse a bomb, hacking a binary using buffer overflow and return oriented programming, optimizing matrix multiplication to use available caches and increase its speed at least 4 times.
 {{< /cv/collapse >}}
 {{< cv/collapse title="Data Management and File Structures (CENG351)" >}}
     This course was mainly about SQL databases work and how files are stored in various systems.
 I took this course after having a decent experience in SQL and fairly good knowledge on inodes and storage mechanisms of OS, since I already took Operating Systems class.
 However, in this course I have learned about storage of block data and how indexes built (with B+ Trees).